johanslettengren/Project-Portfolio/README.md

 # Welcome to my research portfolio!

-This repository contains a selection of projects I have worked on during my studies and research internships.
+This repository contains a selection of projects I have worked on during my studies and internships.
 Each project entry includes:
 - **Synopsis**: a short overview of the work
 - **Key Results**: main findings and contributions